 You can ask them questions about their work and how they became successful.

 When you’re networking with other influencers, attend art events and meet-ups.

 This is a great way to meet like-minded people and learn from their experiences.

-To become an art influencer, you’ll need to decide on a niche and create content that resonates with your audience.
-You should also connect with other users in your specialty and network with other influencers.
-You’ll build a following and establish yourself as an expert in your field by doing so.
+To become an art influencer, you must decide on a niche and create content that resonates with your audience.
+It would be best to connect with other users in your specialty and network with other influencers.
+You’ll build a following and establish yourself as an expert in your field.

 Many influencers are building brand awareness and increasing their sales on social media, and so can you.

-What’s the best way to find out what my audience wants to see?
+What’s the best way to determine what my audience wants to see?

 Talk to them!
 Ask your followers what kind of content they want to see more of.
 You can also look at your analytics to see which posts perform well and generate the most engagement.